codewind-resources/rogue-cloud/docs/Developing-Eclipse-on-Codewind.md

 ### G) Next steps: watch your agent go, and start coding

-To watch your agent as it interacts with the game world, right-click on the `roguecloudclient` project in the `Codewind Explorer` view and select `Open Application`.
+To watch your agent as it interacts with the game world, right-click on the `gameclient` project in the `Codewind Explorer` view and select `Open Application`.

 This will open a browser to the root of your application. **Note**: If you are on Windows, you will need to copy-paste the URL into an external browser (Chrome, Firefox, Edge) because Eclipse's internal browser uses IE11 (an unsupported browser).